Topstep

-Topstep is a financial technology company headquartered in Chicago, Illinois and founded by Michael Patak.
+Topstep is a trader education and fintech enterprise, headquartered in Chicago, Illinois, active in more than 170 countries worldwide and founded by Michael Patak.
 It specializes in evaluating the performance of day traders through real-time simulated trading accounts.
-Originally founded as TopstepTrader, the company rebranded as Topstep in 2020 following a merger.
+Originally founded as TopstepTrader, the company rebranded as Topstep in 2020 and was the first company to run a large scale funded trader accounts model called proprietary trading.